Tree First Aid After a Storm - Tree Planting and Care

 3. Remove any broken branches still attached to the tree.

-If done properly, removing broken branches will minimize the risk of decay agents entering the wound.
+If done properly, removing broken branches will minimize the risk of future decay.
 Prune smaller branches at the point where they join larger ones.
-Have an arborist cut large branches that are broken back to the trunk or a main limb by an arborist.
+Have an arborist cut large branches that are broken back to the trunk or a main limb.
 For smaller branches, follow the pruning guidelines shown in the illustration so that you make clean cuts in the right places, helping the tree to recover faster.

 Because of its weight a branch can tear loose during pruning, stripping the bark and creating jagged edges that invite insects and disease.
 That won't happen if you follow these steps: